ddimitrioglo/kube-auth/README.md

 </html>
 ```

-To render it - just do this:
+To render it, just do this:

 ```javascript
 let tmpl = new ASH.EmailTemplate('message.twig', {